altfatterz/learning-kubernetes/certifications/KCSA/03-kubernetes-security-fundamentals.md

 ### Audit Logging https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/

-- Events: Audit which objects were created, who created it, when was it created, from where the event was initiated
+- Events: `Audit` which objects were created:
+  - what happened?
+  - when did it happen?
+  - who initiated it?
+  - on what did it happen?
+  - where was it observed?
+  - from where was it initiated?
+  - to where was it going?
-- Auditing is disabled by default, to enable it we need to configure an audit backend:
+- `Auditing is disabled by default`, to enable it we need to configure an audit backend:
-  - Log backend, which writes events into the filesystem
+  - `Log backend`, which writes events into the filesystem
     ```bash
       - --audit-policy-file=/etc/kubernetes/audit-policy.yaml
       - --audit-log-path=/var/log/kubernetes/audit/audit.log